 Accelerated PREP is a full-time program delivered completely online.
 While enrolled in Accelerated PREP, you must dedicate a full day of study (seven and a half hours) five days a week.
 Due to the program’s fast-paced nature and heavy workload, firms should not assign work while candidates complete the program; it also does not allow time for candidates to be absent or take breaks, such as a vacation while enrolled.

-To be eligible for Accelerated PREP you must have your Canadian common law degree or your Certificate of Qualification from the Federation of Law Societies of Canada.
+To be eligible for Accelerated PREP, you must have your Canadian common law degree or Certificate of Qualification from the Federation of Law Societies of Canada.
 Secured articles are not required to participate in this program.
 However, please note the requirement for secured articles may change if your law society advises CPLED of a change.

-Due to the compressed nature of Accelerated PREP, it is not possible to accommodate students who fall behind in the program.
+Due to the compressed nature of Accelerated PREP, it is not possible to accommodate candidates who fall behind in the program.
 If you happen to fall behind, you will be required to transfer to another PREP intake, and you will receive credit for the phases completed.